-Standard Deviation Explained: A Practical Guide for Students and Data Lovers
+Standard Deviation Explained: A Practical Guide

 If you've ever been told that your data is "too spread out" or "very consistent", people are really talking about standard deviation.
 It's the number that tells you how tightly your data hugs the mean or how widely it is scattered.
 The mean (average) alone only shows the center; standard deviation shows the spread around that center.